xpc1024/easy-es-home-source-en/docs/PR.md

 Although in principle only one issue needs to be completed, the difficulty of the issue itself is also different, but I hope that you as a contributor will not be satisfied with submitting only one issue, I hope

-You can become a long-term Committer and participate in the iteration, development and decision-making discussions of the LiteFlow framework.
+You can become a long-term Committer and participate in the iteration, development and decision-making discussions of the Easy-Es framework.
 Only in this way can open source frameworks develop more

 To flourish, open source will also serve as a way for you to grow and improve your technology.